GeoffIX/PoserLib/PoserUI module_ReadMe.txt

 	theFrame	The integer frame component of the 'PoseName#nn' customData key to be returned.
 If None, default to the current scene frame
 	"""

+def GetFrameCustomData( theFigure=None, theActor=None, keyName=None, theFrame=None, useLast=False, baseOnly=False, \
+																			stripExt=False, useActor=False ):
+	"""
+	Check theFigure or theActor for customData 'keyName#nn' keys matching the specified keyName and frame.
+	If both theFigure and theActor are None, default to the currently selected scene actor.
+	If useLast is set, return the customData 'keyName' if 'keyName#nn' is absent for that frame.
+	Return the customData value (or None if not found) and which key was located.

+	theFigure	The figure, if any selected for saving theActor	In the absence of a selected figure, the actor whose customData 'keyName' is to be returned theFrame	The frame component of the 'keyName#nn' customData key being searched for.
+If None, default to the current scene frame
+	useLast		Allows the 'keyName' customData to be returned if frame specific version is absent baseOnly	Remove the path component and return only the basename stripExt	Remove the '.pz2' or other extension if True useActor	If theFigure is not None, try theActor before falling back to theFigure.
+(Single recursion)
+	"""

+def GetCustomDataExpression( theFigure=None, theActor=None, theFrame=None, useLast=False, baseOnly=False, \
+																			stripExt=False, useActor=False ):
+	"""
+	Check theFigure or theActor for customData 'Expression#nn' keys matching the specified frame.
+	If both theFigure and theActor are None, default to the currently selected scene actor.
+	If useLast is set, return the customData 'Expression' if 'Expression#nn' is absent for that frame.
+	Return the customData value (or None if not found) and which key was located.

+	theFigure	The figure, if any selected for saving theActor	In the absence of a selected figure, the actor whose customData 'PoseName' is to be returned theFrame	The frame component of the 'Expression#nn' customData key being searched for.
+If None, default to the current scene frame
+	useLast		Allows the 'Expression' customData to be returned if frame specific version is absent baseOnly	Remove the path component and return only the basename (Ignored) stripExt	Remove the '.pz2' or other extension if True (Ignored) useActor	If theFigure is not None, try theActor before falling back to theFigure.
+(Single recursion)
+	"""

+def GetCustomDataLocation( theFigure=None, theActor=None, theFrame=None, useLast=False, baseOnly=False, \
+																			stripExt=False, useActor=False ):
+	"""
+	Check theFigure or theActor for customData 'Location#nn' keys matching the specified frame.
+	If both theFigure and theActor are None, default to the currently selected scene actor.
+	If useLast is set, return the customData 'Location' if 'Location#nn' is absent for that frame.
+	Return the customData value (or None if not found) and which key was located.

+	theFigure	The figure, if any selected for saving theActor	In the absence of a selected figure, the actor whose customData 'PoseName' is to be returned theFrame	The frame component of the 'Location#nn' customData key being searched for.
+If None, default to the current scene frame
+	useLast		Allows the 'Location' customData to be returned if frame specific version is absent baseOnly	Remove the path component and return only the basename (Ignored) stripExt	Remove the '.pz2' or other extension if True (Ignored) useActor	If theFigure is not None, try theActor before falling back to theFigure.
+(Single recursion)
+	"""

+def GetCustomDataMultiPose( theFigure=None, theActor=None, theFrame=None, useLast=False, baseOnly=False, \
+																			stripExt=False, useActor=False ):
+	"""
+	Check theFigure or theActor for customData 'MultiPose#nn' keys matching the specified frame.
+	If both theFigure and theActor are None, default to the currently selected scene actor.
+	If useLast is set, return the customData 'MultiPose' if 'MultiPose#nn' is absent for that frame.
+	Return the customData value (or None if not found) and which key was located.

+	theFigure	The figure, if any selected for saving theActor	In the absence of a selected figure, the actor whose customData 'MultiPose' is to be returned theFrame	The frame component of the 'MultiPose#nn' customData key being searched for.
+If None, default to the current scene frame
+	useLast		Allows the 'MultiPose' customData to be returned if frame specific version is absent baseOnly	Remove the path component and return only the basename stripExt	Remove the '.pz2' or other extension if True useActor	If theFigure is not None, try theActor before falling back to theFigure.
+(Single recursion)
+	"""

 def GetCustomDataPoseName( theFigure=None, theActor=None, theFrame=None, useLast=False, baseOnly=False, \